mycok/Connect-REST-api/.github/pull_request_template.md

 - [ ] e2e tests

 #### How can this solution be manually tested?

+- clone the repository and run `cd connect-rest-api` to change to the project directory
+- run `npm install` command to install all the necessary dependencies
+- run `npm run dev` command to start the development server
+- run `npm test` command to run tests

 #### Any background context you want to add?